qiozas/sentiment-analysis-storm/README.md

-Simple Sentiment Analysis example using Apache Storm
+Simple Sentiment Analysis using Apache Storm
 ============

 A very simple project that simulates how to execute sentiment analysis using [Apache Storm](https://github.com/apache/storm) 0.10.x.

 Random sentences are emitted by a dummy Spout.
-Then words of each sentence are splitted and then stemmed based on a dummy collection (could be replaced with a real DB).
-New sentence is emitted again without the "useless" words.
-New sentence is processed by PositiveBolt and a positive score is calculated and emitted.
+Then words of each sentence are splitted (by space) and  stemmed based on a dummy collection (could be replaced with a real DB) of words.
+New sentence is emitted again without the "useless" word and processed by PositiveBolt, where a positive score is calculated and emitted.
 New sentence is processed again by NegativeBolt and a negative score is calculated and emitted, additional to positive score.
-ScoreBolt compares 2 previous and decide if this sentence is positive or negative.
-Then final result, original and modified sentences are persisted to HBase (by HBaseBatchBolt) and logged (by LoggingBolt) in file too.
+ScoreBolt compares 2 previous scores and decides if this sentence is positive or negative.
+Then final result, original and modified sentences, are persisted to HBase (by HBaseBatchBolt) and logged (by LoggingBolt) too.

 Storm external module [Flux](https://github.com/apache/storm/tree/master/external/flux) is used to define and deploy topology in Storm.

-Application has been tested with HBase 1.1.2 and Cloudera 5.4.x/5.5.x
+Application has been tested with Apache HBase 1.1.2 and Cloudera 5.4.x/5.5.x

 ## Usage
 ### Prerequisites